LauraAmabili/DigitalForensics/FraudDetection.md

 ## FRAUD ANALYTICAL PROCESS

-iterative, if you encounter a problem you have to go back to another identify data sources: depends in which domain you are going to work select the data, store in a consistend way clean the data -> issue transform the data-> ML model wants the data in a particular form ( numerical and categorical into something that can be treated) analyze -> interpret and evaluate
+iterative, if you encounter a problem you have to go back to another 1.identify data sources: depends in which domain you are going to work 2.select the data, store in a consistend way
+3.clean the data -> issue
+4.transform the data-> ML model wants the data in a particular form ( numerical and categorical into something that can be treated)
+5.analyze -> interpret and evaluate

 Analyzing output